briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 ![Sample Mean Distribution](https://github.com/briandconnelly/BEACONToolkit/raw/master/analysis/doc/figures/sampling_means.png)

-We know that if we sample over and over again and calculate the mean, it will aproximate a normal distribution given enough samples.
+We know that if we sample over and over again and calculate the mean, it will approximate a normal distribution given enough samples.
 We also know that +/- 2 standard deviations of a normal distribution contain about 96% of the mass.
 So, using these two facts, we can estimate our confidence intervals as +/- 2 standard deviations of the sampling distribution.
 This is where, having resampled over and over again, the mean will end up about 95% of the time.

 	c(mean(cold_effect) - 2 * sd(sample_means), mean(cold_effect) + 2 * sd(sample_means))
 	[1] 0.7933669 3.7101643